-Participants: Alain Denise, Mireille Régnier, Yann Ponty, Jean-Marc Steyaert, Alice Héliou, Daria Iakovishina, Antoine Soulé.
+Participants: Mireille Régnier, Philippe Chassignet, Yann Ponty, Jean-Marc Steyaert, Alice Héliou, Daria Iakovishina, Antoine Soulé.

 String searching and pattern matching is a classical area in computer science, enhanced by potential applications to genomic sequences.
 In CPM/SPIRE community, a focus is given to general string algorithms and associated data structures with their theoretical complexity.
 Our group specialized in a formalization based on languages, weighted by a probabilistic model.
 Team members have a common expertise in enumeration and random generation of combinatorial sequences or structures, that are admissible according to some given constraints.
 A special attention is paid to the actual computability of formula or the efficiency of structures design, possibly to be reused in external software.
 As a whole, motif detection in genomic sequences is a hot subject in computational biology that allows to address some key questions such as chromosome dynamics or annotation.
+Among specific motifs involved in molecular interactions, one may cite protein-DNA (cis-regulation), protein-protein (docking), RNA-RNA (miRNA, frameshift, circularisation).
 This area is being renewed by high throughput data and assembly issues.
 New constraints, such as energy conditions, or sequencing errors and amplification bias that are technology dependent, must be introduced in the models.
-An other aim is to combine statistical sampling with a fragment based approach for decomposing structures, such as the cycle decomposition used within F. Major's group [66].
+A collaboration has beenestablished with LOB, at Ecole Polytechnique, who bought a sequencing machine, through the co-advised thesis of Alice Héliou.
+An other aim is to combine statistical sampling with a fragment based approach for decomposing structures, such as the cycle decomposition used within F. Major's group [44].
 In general, in the future, our methods for sampling and sequence data analysis should be extended to take into account such constraints, that are continuously evolving.

 3.2.1.
-Combinatorics of motifs
+Combinatorial Algorithms and motifs

-Participants: Mireille Régnier, Alice Héliou, Daria Iakovishina.
+Participants: Mireille Régnier, Philippe Chassignet, Alice Héliou, Daria Iakovishina.